WHAT WE DO?

 It does it through:

-- Three dedicated 24-hour assessment hub facilities staffed by a team of assessment and reconnection workers (who liaise with services, negotiate and advocate on a client’s behalf, and where necessary accompany individuals returning to local services).
+- Three dedicated 24-hour assessment hub facilities staffed by a team of assessment and reconnection workers.
+These workers liaise with services, negotiate and advocate on a client’s behalf, and where necessary accompany individuals returning to local services).
 The ‘hub’ is not an accommodation project, but a place of safety where people can be assessed any time day or night in an environment away from the street.
 There is an intention that no one should spend more than 72 hours at the hub.